3 Steps to Take When You Suspect Fraud on Your Credit Card

 To make things as easy as possible, be sure to have all the details about the charge: the name of the retailer, the date of purchase, the purchase amount and any other related factors.
-Providing the relevant information will make it easier for your issuer to identify the transaction and trigger its fraud response activities.
+Providing the relevant information will make it easier for your issuer not only to identify the transaction, but also to trigger its fraud response actions.

 Discover cardmembers have a $0 Fraud Liability Guarantee, which means that they are not responsible for unauthorized purchases on their Discover card account.

 Because your digital DNA is everywhere, you should consider something to protect it.
 Discover offers you an option for protecting your identity and personally identifiable information: Discover’s Identity Theft Protection.
 For a small monthly charge, this comprehensive service offers credit bureau, bank account, and Social Security number and risky website alerts, as well as email and text alerts and digital dashboard access.
 You can access up to $1M of Identity Theft Insurance — for legal expenses, reimbursement of stolen funds, lost wages and more covered expenses — and count on expert service from 100 percent U.S.-based fraud resolution specialists.

 Discover’s Identity Theft Protection goes above and beyond what other similar products offer to provide credit balance, limit and utilization alerts when significant changes are reported to Experian, and verification alerts, when someone answers Experian verification questions to access or create an account in your name.

 By taking advantage of the various protections that are available — and applying some common sense in how you handle your sensitive information — you can enjoy added peace of mind, while also being better protected from becoming a victim.